nick6918/MyDeepLearning/README.md

 ### 10. TFGAN.py
 It implemented DCGAN and WGAN in tensorflow to generate images based on both MNIST and CIFAR-10.

+## How to run

+    Step 1, Fork and clone the repo to locak, a star for the repo is appreciated.

+    Step 2, cd lib/datasets, run xxx.sh to download all data.

+    Step 3, Python3 is necessary for this project.

+    Step 4, pip3 installl -r requirements, a virtualenv is recommened.

+    Step 5, python3 <ProjectYouWantToRun.py>

 ## More to do

 I will implemented the following extra more model and project in very recent time.